matteosaveriano/task-teaching-and-supervision/README.md

 ## Components description
 The framework for multimodal teaching and attentional supervision consists of 3 main components:
--_Attentional System (AS)_: Cognitive control mechanism to orchestrate structured tasks execution.
+- _Attentional System (AS)_: Cognitive control mechanism to orchestrate structured tasks execution.
--_Robot Manager (RM)_: Segmentation, motion primitives learning, motor commands generation.
+- _Robot Manager (RM)_: Segmentation, motion primitives learning, motor commands generation.
--_Scene Simulator_: Simulate the robot and the objects in the scene.
+- _Scene Simulator_: Simulate the robot and the objects in the scene.

 The code is written in C++ and organized into ROS nodes.

 ## Software Requirements